States

 Update

-Updating is a content that tells that in this place of document the state should be updated.
+Updating is a content that is an instruction.
+That instruction tells compiler that in this place of document the state should be updated.

 #let x = state("x", 0)